FMG-NathanT/FMG-NathanT/README.md

 - 👋 Hi, I’m @FMG-NathanT
+- ✈ My current role: Mining Systems Application Support Analyst which is site based.
 - 👀 I’m interested in back-end application dev and cyber security practices (Digital forensics and penetration testing).
+Keen to overall grow in knowledge in different technologies and architecture.
 - 📫 You can reach me over at nathan.tucek@fortescue.com

 <!---